Photos of mini stock racer

 After mini-stock racing in the area faded, Wayne ran this Hobby class Ford at Hialeah.

 photo by Bobby (5X5) Day Jan.
 29, 1977

-After his stock car days, Wayne stayed busy with boats, dune buggies, quads and several years of competitive moto-cross.
-He and cousin Joe criss-crossed the state looking for good moto-cross races.
+When his stock car days ended, Wayne stayed busy with boats, dune buggies, quads and several years of competitive moto-cross.
+He and cousin Joe criss-crossed the state looking for good moto-cross races to run.